 11. Dam Square

-This is the most important and main square in the city that you will definitely not miss, because the walk to other attractions will take you through it at least once.
-This is where the former Royal Palace is located, as well as a memorial monument to the Dutch who fought in World War Two, Madame Tussauds Museum, many cafés, restaurants, food stalls and places to shop.
+The main square.
+You won’t miss it, since walking to other attractions will take you through it at least once.
+This is where the former Royal Palace is located, as well as a memorial monument to the Dutch who fought in World War Two, Madame Tussauds Museum, cafés, restaurants, food stalls and places to shop.
 Here you’ll also find one of the most famous churches in Amsterdam – Nieuwe Kerk (New Church).
-You’ll probably see some street performers, too.

 One of the most visited museums in the Netherlands is home to its national collection.
 Rijksmuseum showcases history and art of the country in different periods and some parts of the museum are dedicated to European and Asian art.
 Here you’ll have a chance to see masterpieces of the famous Dutch painters like Rembrandt and Vermeer.
 I didn’t get a chance to visit this museum yet, but I got many recommendations for it so it’s one of the first things on my to do list for the next time I visit Amsterdam.